Enriis/EnriGM/citizen/system_resources/monitor/README.md

 - [Announcement Sound](https://freesound.org/people/IENBA/sounds/545495/) made by IENBA is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/);
 - [Message Sound](https://freesound.org/people/Divinux/sounds/198414/) made by Divinux is licensed under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/);
 - Special thanks to everyone that contributed to this project, specially the very fine Discord folks that provide support for others;
-- Also thanks to our Discord's `sky{something}` bot, who will hopefully spare us when he becomes self aware and rebels against humanity.